ingo/ingo.github.io/_recipes/aguachile_de_camaron.md

 description: This bright appeteaser features tender shrimp marinated in a spicy and refreshing sauce of lime juice, serrano chiles, cilantro, onions, and cucumber.
   The zesty lime cured shrimp are served chilled, usually with saltine crackers or tostadas to scoop them up.
+The lime juice "cooks" the shrimp while infusing them with citrus flavor.
+The serrano and cilantro provide freshness.
+It's a light and tasty starter for a Mexican meal.
 image: aguachile_de_camaron.jpg
 nutrition:
 - 231 kcal